hyperionian/pipeline-builder/README.md

 In this example, we are deplyoing **sample** infrastructure that consists of 2 GKE clusters, enable Config Sync, Policy Controller into the same project as the CI pipeline

 1. Clone the new Cloud Source Repo created.
-In this example, the cloud source repo name is `app-infra` and the project name we referred for the CI Pipeline is `ci-project-id`.
+In this example, the cloud source repo name is `app-infra`.
 Replace the `ci-project-id` with the new CI pipeline project ID.
 Ignore the warning "You appear to have cloned an empty repository"

     ```bash
     cd ~
     export REPO_NAME=app-infra
     export PROJECT_ID=ci-project-id
-    gcloud source repos clone app-infra --project=ci-project-id
+    gcloud source repos clone app-infra --project=<ci-project-id>
     ```

 1. Navigate to the repo and change to a non prod branch, for example `dev` branch